Of all the strategies used for teaching reading, I believe that word-building is the most powerful.

 Why is that?

-3. When we teach word-building we always use lines, and these help children hear and see the correct order of the sounds.
+- When we teach word-building we always use lines, and these help children hear and see the correct order of the sounds.
 The lines are placeholders for the sounds.
-This really helps to visualise sounds that can be smooched together when spoken in words.
+This really helps to visualise sounds that can be smooshed together when spoken in words.

-1. Word-building demystifies the alphabetic code.
-The graphemes on the cards always represent one sound so as children progress, they progress from 1:1 correspondence (one sound/one letter) to 1:2 correspondences (one sound/two letters) and the two 1:3 and 1:4.
-Because the procedure of word-building is always the same – the only new piece of learning is the new grapheme.
+- Word-building demystifies the Alphabetic Code.
+The graphemes on the cards always represent one sound so, as children progress, they move from 1:1 correspondence (one sound/one letter) to 1:2 correspondences (one sound/two letters) and then to 1:3 and 1:4.
+Because the procedure of word-building is always the same, the only new piece of learning is the new grapheme.

-1. Word-building is the bedrock of learning to read and spell multisyllabic words.
-Using the same method of building graphemes within one syllable children are taught how build each a syllable at a time and can clearly see how multisyllabic words work for decoding and encoding.
+- Word-building is the bedrock of learning to read and spell multisyllabic words.
+Using the same method of building graphemes within one syllable, children are taught how build each syllable at a time and can clearly see how multisyllabic words work for decoding and encoding.

 #teachreading #readingintevention #teachphonics #howtoteachreading #readingtutor